MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/dependency-timeout-error-when-using-a-form-processing-model-in-power-automate.md

 - Be sure to leave a certain time delay interval between each execution after a failure.

-The following screenshots show an example on how to setup a retry logic in a cloud flow.
+The following screenshots show an example of how to set up a retry logic in a cloud flow.
 Make sure you choose the appropriate settings for when your variable should run.
 To get to the settings, in your variable heading, select (**...**) > **Configure run after**, select when the variable should run, and then select **Done**.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of retry logic in a Power Automate cloud flow example 1.](media/retry-pattern-aib-1.png "Retry logic in a Power Automate cloud flow")